FarrellDay/miceRanger/cran-comments.md

 ### Changes
 miceRanger was removed from CRAN because it was taking ~3000 seconds to build on Solaris.
-I have stopped the unit tests (a significant source of time).
+I have stopped the unit tests (a significant source of time) and the re-building of vignettes.

 ### Test Environments
 * Local Windows 10 x64, R 3.6.2